Abberkirdoe History, Family Crest & Coats of Arms

+Translation has done much to alter the appearance of many Scottish names.
+It was a haphazard process that lacked a basic system of rules.
 Spelling variations were a common result of this process.
 Abberkirdoe has appeared Aberkirder, Aberkerdour, Aberchirdour and others.

 Early Notables of the Abberkirdoe family (pre 1700)

-Another 22 words (2 lines of text) are included under the topic Early Abberkirdoe Notables in all our PDF Extended History products and printed products wherever possible.
+More information is included under the topic Early Abberkirdoe Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Abberkirdoe family to Ireland
+Migration of the Abberkirdoe family

 Many Scots left their country to travel to the North American colonies in search of the freedom they could not find at home.
 Of those who survived the difficult voyage, many found the freedom they so desired.
 There they could choose their own beliefs and allegiances.
 Some became United Empire Loyalists and others fought in the American War of Independence.
 The Clan societies and highland games that have sprung up in the last century have allowed many of these disparate Scots to recover their collective national identity.
 A search of immigration and passenger ship lists revealed many early settlers bearing the Abberkirdoe name: James Aberkirder who settled in Virginia in 1690.